Zengxinting/CAFPN/README.md

-# CAFPN
+# Enhancing Object Detection with Channel-augmented Asymptotic Feature Fusion
-CAFPN: Channel-Enhanced Asymptotic Feature Pyramid Network for Object Detection
+This repository is the official implementation of "Enhancing Object Detection with Channel-augmented Asymptotic Feature Fusion".
+The work is currently being submitted to The Visual Computer